2019-2022 Student Equity Plan Executive Summary

 Major Goals Accomplished

-Major goals accomplished during this period included the Mission College Umoja Community, Equity Pedagogy Community of Praxis, Anti-Racism Dialogs, expansion of the Equity Office, Classified Senate Creating Spaces Series, the Student Leadership and Engagement Institute, and the Academic Senate endorsement of Culturally Responsive Classroom Practices.
+Major goals accomplished during this period included the Mission College Umoja Community, Anti-Racism Dialogs, expansion of the Equity Office, Classified Senate Creating Spaces Series, the Student Leadership and Engagement Institute, and the Academic Senate endorsement of Culturally Responsive Classroom Practices.

 Resources budgeted to achieve these goals include SEA Program funding, HSI-STEM funding, AANAPISI funding, and District Land Corporation funding.
 Over a three-year period (FY 2019 – FY 2021), $7,220,957 was spent on salaries/benefits and $220,446 was spent on operating/program costs.